Keto Italian Chicken Skewers

 Serving suggestions:

 I always have a few sauce options on the side, either blue cheese dressing.
-Serving the skewers with some grilled eggplant and a salad on the side is my favorite way of enjoying them.
+Serving the skewers with grilled eggplant and a salad on the side is my favorite way to enjoy them.
 Grilled cabbage would pair wonderfully with these chicken skewers to keep it a keto meal.

 This is a perfect lunch when taking the kids to the park or for a picnic; I usually cook them and add them to lunch boxes.
 When we go tailgating, I marinate these, put them in a cooler, and cook them on the grill.
 For dessert, try my rich and delicious low-carb keto cheesecake.